-HORNBACH HOLDING AG, HORNBACH-Baumarkt-AG, HORNBACH Immobilien AG and HORNBACH Baustoff Union GmbH have undertaken to provide members of their Boards of Management or their managing directors with a securities-financed pension plan.
-This model offers the opportunity of increasing pension claims, while the companies simultaneously guarantee a minimum return of 2 % p.a. for members of their Boards of Management.
-The pension assets and voluntary additional contributions by members of the Boards of Management or managing directors are held in a fiduciary capacity and invested in diversified funds by Allianz Treuhand
+Since the 2011/2012 financial year, HORNBACH-Baumarkt-AG has undertaken to provide members of its Board of Management with a fund-financed pension plan.
+This model offers the opportunity of increasing pension claims, while the company simultaneously guarantees a minimum return of 2 % p.a. for members of its Board of Management.
+The assets contributed by the company or additionally paid in by members of the Board of Management are held in a fiduciary capacity and invested in diversified funds by Allianz Treuhand GmbH, Frankfurt am Main.
+The funds are invested in line with a capital investment concept jointly defined by HORNBACH-

-GmbH, Frankfurt am Main.
-The funds are invested in line with a capital investment concept jointly defined by the companies and Allianz Treuhand GmbH.
-Provided that amendments to the capital investment concept do not contravene the fiduciary objective, the companies themselves are entitled to have such amendments made.
-The risk that the trust assets do not generate the minimum return of 2 % p.a. is borne by the companies.
+Baumarkt-AG and Allianz Treuhand GmbH.
+Provided that amendments to the capital investment concept do not contravene the fiduciary objective, HORNBACH-Baumarkt-AG is itself entitled to have such amendments made.
+The risk that the trust assets do not generate the minimum return of 2% p.a. is borne by HORNBACH-Baumarkt-AG.